American Road Racing Series Rules

 - super stock chassis (street car chassis or partial tubular chassis)

-- * Any circle track chassis can be adapted to work in the series.
+- * Any circle track or road race chassis can be adapted to work in the series.

 Frame & Frame Clearance